 "It wasn't just hair loss - my hair became thinner and lank.
 It lost all of its natural sparkle."

 "I was struggling at the time to return to my pre-birth weight.
 When you add a return to work into that mix, it all adds up to a lot of stress.
 I wasn't in a good place."

-Kimberley researched a range of remedies online before another mum recommended GROW by Hair Gain after it restored her hair’s strength and vitality following the birth of her son.
+Kimberley researched a range of remedies online before another mum recommended GROW by Hair Gain.
+It had restored her hair’s strength and vitality following the birth of her son.

 Kimberley's husband Jon, 35, director at a private school, is delighted her hair problems have been sorted.

-She said: "Jon is a very supportive husband and obviously he was worried about me when my hair started falling out."
+She said: "Jon is a very supportive husband.
+Obviously he was worried about me when my hair started falling out."

 "He really encouraged me to be positive and pro-actively find a solution.
 He loves the fact that the old me is well and truly back."

 A number of celebrities have spoken recently about their pregnancy-related hair loss.